fractal-platform/fractal-cdt/docs/source/contract/helloworld.rst

     cd hello
     touch hello.cpp

-Below the ``contract.hpp`` header file is included.
-The contract.hpp file includes a few classes required to write a smart contract.
+Include the ``contract.hpp`` header file, which import several classes that are required to write a smart contract.

 .. code-block:: CPP

     #include <ftllib/contract.hpp>

-Using the ftl namespace will reduce clutter in your code.
+Using the ftl namespace will de-clutter your code.

 .. code-block:: CPP

     using namespace ftl;

 Create a standard C++ class.
-The contract class needs to extend ``ftl::contract`` class which is defined in the ``contract.hpp`` file.
+The contract class needs to extend ``ftl::contract`` class which is defined in the ``contract.hpp`` header file.

 .. code-block:: C